chao2zhang/OpenGL/pj1/README.md

 Github:`https://github.com/ComboZhc/OpenGL`

-Please README on Github, it looks better than plain text!
+Please README on Github, it reads better than just plain text!

 Run using Makefile
 ------------------